UKGovernmentBEIS/beis-report-official-development-assistance/doc/deployment-process.md

     - Click on Releases
     - Click on Draft new release
     - Choose the release tag
-    - Set the release title to 'Release-x'
+    - Set the release title to 'Release x'
     - Set the body of the release to list of changes for the release, copy them from the CHANGELOG.md
     - Click on Publish release